 The Highland region of Scotland has an amazing larder of ingredients, and some top hospitality talent to showcase them!
 Here’s my round-up of some of the best places to eat in and around the North Coast 500.

-Please do check opening times for yourself – businesses in some rural areas are seasonal and have winter closures or shorter opening hours.
+Please do check opening times for yourself and if necessary book in advance – businesses in some rural areas are seasonal and have winter closures or shorter opening hours.

 CAITHNESS & SUTHERLAND